inp-net/churros/packages/sync/README.md

 # @churros/sync

-Syncronize database with other providers, for now only support ldap.
+Syncronize database with other providers, only supports LDAP for now.